jacksonpires/devfreecasts/README.md

 ## How to add screencasts?

-**Before start it, all videos you add must be freeware**, because no one here wanna pay to watch it :)
+**Before start it, all videos you add must be freeware and for web developers**

 First of all you need to [fork this repository](https://github.com/caio-ribeiro-pereira/devfreecasts/fork).